 What are some of the investing lessons one can learn from the crash in the market of January 2008?
 Can one be better at trading learning something new from the crash?

-I have also been hit hard by the crash and lost almost 30% of the total portfolio weight but there are some lessons to be learnt from this which I have started following and just thought would share it here as well.
+I have also been struck by the crash and lost almost 30% of my total portfolio.
+There are some lessons to be learned from the crash which I have started following and just thought will share it here as well.

-1. Never run after stock when its running off.
+- Never run after stock when it’s rising.

-2. Try getting out of the stock when they are flying and don’t try to hold them for more profit.
+- Try getting out of the stock when they are flying.
+Don’t try to hold them for more profit.

-3. Get your greed out of the stocks.
+- Get your greed away and out of the stocks.

-4. If you wish to get into high flying stock get the money into the bank and wait for the crash.
+- If you wish to get into high beta stock, get the money into the bank and wait for the crash.

-5. Future and Options is not for retailers and is for professional traders and so stay out of it if you cannot follow strict stop loss and profit booking.
+- Future and Options are not for retailers and is for professional traders.
+So stay out of it if you can’t follow strict stop loss and profit booking.

-Say if you invest in the equity you would get benefit of around 25% per annum but as we become more and more greedy we tend to find ways of getting 25% per month and then we tend to be in a position from where we cannot recover the money and that is with the future and options.
-With cash market your invested amount cannot become zero but in future and options it can become zero and that could lead you to the out of equity and so then you need to be settling into 8-10% Fixed deposit savings.
+Say if you invest in the equity you will get benefit of around 25% per annum but as we become more and more greedy we tend to find ways of getting 25% per month, and then we tend to be in a position from where we cannot recover the money, and that is with the future and options.
+With cash market, your invested amount cannot become zero, but in future and options it can become zero, and that could lead you to the out of equity, and so then you need to be settling into 8-10% Fixed deposit savings.

-Now the question would definitely come as to how you can get your money to zero in future and options.
-Say you have invested 1 lacs in future and options and you get an exposure of 4 to 5 times and then you can buy equity upto 5 lacs and so you tend to get more equity than your capacity helping you giving more money.
-Now if you happen to invested in stock which move almost 20% in a day where in 1 lac you can gain one lac or loose the same.
+Now the question would come as to how you can get your money to zero in future and options.
+Say you have invested one lacs in future and options and you get an exposure of 4 to 5 times and then you can buy equity up to 5 lacs and so you tend to get more equity than your capacity helping you giving more money.
+Now if you happen to invest in a stock which moves almost 20% in a day wherein 1 lac you can gain one lac or loose the same.